rickspencer3/shoots/README.md

-Shoots is dataset storage server.
+Shoots is dataframe storage server.
 Currently is supports pandas, but most likely I will add support for polars in the future.

 Shoots is entirely written in Python and is designed for Python users.